mariok/pinemup/ReadMe.txt

     - BUGFIX: font type was changed to SERIF on change of font-size
     - BUGFIX: notesfile now allows negative note-positions
     - notecolor can be changed
+    - dialog for managing categories
+    - JTextArea in NoteWindows replaced by JEditorPane
+    - title of note-windows changed
     - some internal code improvements

   0.3: